On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Single hook circuits

 \section{Single hook circuits}

 In this section we will show \Cref{thm:introsinglehook}.
 The proof uses a special type of circuit in the dual graph, which we call hook circuits.
 The title of the section comes from the fact that we only make use of a single hook circuit in this section, as opposed to \Cref{sec:doublehook} where we use up to two hook circuits.

-The argument bounding the number of tetrahedra is not very difficult; the complicated part is showing that the hook circuits that we use exist.
-These two parts will occupy \Cref{subsec:singlehookbound} and \Cref{subsec:singlehookexist} respectively.
+In \Cref{subsec:singlehookbound}, we show how the existence of single hook circuits can be used to bound the number of tetrahedra.
+The rest of the section is then devoted to analyzing when single hook circuits exist.
+In \Cref{subsec:Alexanderduality}, we build up the machinery of A-quads and B-quads.
+The key proposition is \Cref{prop:Alexanderduality}, which states that via Alexander duality, the existence of certain circuits is related to the second homology map of the inclusion of certain 2-complexes built from these quads into the 3-manifold.
+In \Cref{subsec:singlehookexist}, we use this machinery to show that the obstruction to Eulerian hook circuits are certain sector identifications of the branched surface.
+If these obstructions exist in many places, then the global combinatorics is highly constrained.
+From this, we will show that the desired single hook circuits exist for all but one triangulation (\Cref{prop:singlehookexist}).